The competition

 TASK 4

-Use the magnet on the manipulation tool to pick and drag the marbles in the labyrinth to the illuminated goals
+Use the magnet on the manipulation tool to pick and drag the marble in the labyrinth to the illuminated goals

 Bring-your-own-device (BYOD) Challenge: